symfony/symfony-docs/security/expressions.rst

 .. _security-expression-variables:

-The security expression must use any valid :ref:`expression language syntax <expression-language-syntax>` and can use any of these variables created by Symfony:
+The security expression must use any valid :doc:`expression language syntax </components/expression_language/syntax>` and can use any of these variables created by Symfony:

 ``user``